According to a report published by Business Insider, native display ads revenue will make up 74% of total US display ad revenue by 2021 (Src).

 - An advertiser returns a complete ad with a fixed size to be displayed on a publisher’s inventory.

-- Publisher’s ad server (i.e. Google DFP) receives the creative via third-party ad server and serves the ad without making any changes.
+- Publisher’s ad server (i.e. Google Ad Manager) receives the creative via third-party ad server and serves the ad without making any changes.

 - Google Ad Manager displays the same ad as sent by the advertiser’s server to the visitors.